deltachat/deltachat-pages/_posts/2019-12-18-google-play-store-release.md

 and/or cooked at the gatherings, reviewed pull requests, thanks to our CI servers, and everyone else we forgot here.

+Oh, and if you don't have an Android phone, no problem - Delta Chat is available in preview versions for Windows, MacOS, Linux, and iOS.
+Those versions are all in Beta stage but are pretty well usable already:

 [Get Delta Chat now!](https://get.delta.chat)

 Btw, if you want to migrate from or to an APK or F-Droid installation, export a backup, install the app, and import the backup in the new app.